nengo/nengo.github.io/summerschool.rst

 - use a variety of single cell models within a large-scale model
 - use your favorite simulator, e.g. NEST, Brian, Neuron, etc.
 - integrate machine learning methods into biologically oriented models
-- interface Nengo with a variety of neuromorphic hardware systems, including Braindrop!
 - interface Nengo with cameras and robotic systems of various kinds
 - implement modern non-linear control methods in a neural model
 - and much more...